Pricing and plans

 Computation time is the time consumed to run code and execute your notebooks.
 To view your current computations, click your avatar icon in the upper-right corner of the screen to open the Account menu and select Running computations.

-For a detailed report on machine usage, go to .csv file there..
+For a detailed report on machine usage, go to .csv file from there..
 You can download it as a

 You have the following storage options: